chrishemmings/electio/docs/Api/ConsignmentApi.md

 Fetch a consignment by reference

-Fetch a consignment by passing the Election consignment reference
+Fetch a consignment by passing the Electio consignment reference

 ### Example
 ```php